johndiginee/alx-system_engineering-devops/0x00-shell_basics/README.md

 File 103-commas - writes a command that lists all the files and directories of the current directory, separated by commas (,).
 Footer

+File school.mgc - Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0.